 The most effective marketing campaigns are personalized and relevant to the recipient.
 Don’t just pitch a deal to everyone; make sure there’s a measure of authenticity in your marketing.
 Use recognizable messaging and images that tie in with the event, and target the right customers for your message.
 Show them that the occasion means something to you and that you know it means something to them—whether it’s “go team!” for the Super Bowl, a heartfelt message for Memorial Day, or a show of support for International Nurses Day.

 Finally, coordinate your campaign around a timeline leading up to the event, and use the right materials to promote it.
 By utilizing both print and digital channels, you can pinpoint the right medium for each message you plan to send.
 Direct mail in the weeks leading up to the event can raise awareness.
-Email is a no-cost way to market to a broad range of customers multiple times prior to an event.
+Email is a low-cost way to market to a broad range of customers multiple times prior to an event.
 Point-of-sale collateral can generate additional interest.
 And, of course, social media is a great tool for engaging in a two-way conversation with your audience before, during, and after the event.

 Share Freebies and Promo Products